From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pushouts of graphs

-where $R_Z$ is the minimal equivalence relation generated by $f(z)R_Zg(z)$, $z\in Z$, and $\iota_X$ and $\iota_Y$ are the obvious maps.
-In the category $OG$ of graphs and graph homomorphisms, first we will define the pushout graph of any two graph homorphisms with the same domain, and then prove that it yields a~pushout in the just recalled categorical sense.
+where $R_Z$ is the minimal equivalence relation generated by $f(z)R_Zg(z)$, $z\in Z$, and $\iota_X$ and $\iota_Y$ are the obvious induced maps.
+We call a pushout diagram {\em one-injective} whenever at least one of the defining maps is injective.

+The above pushout construction does not always yield a pushout in the category of sets and finite-to-one maps.
+Therefore, we we need the following elementary result: \begin{lemma} Let

+be a pushout diagram in the category of sets and maps.
+If one of the maps $f$ and $g$ is injective and the other one is finite to one, then the above diagram is a pushout diagram in the category of sets and finite-to-one maps. \end{lemma} \begin{proof} Assume without the loss of generality that $f$ is injective and $g$ is finite to one.
+Then the canonical maps of their pushout